Welcome to the Family

 Louis University as long as you have a student here.

 Parents and families are a valued part of our SLU community, every member of which is devoted to the academic and personal success of students.

 We’ll see you at events like Fall Welcome, Homecoming and Family Weekend, Family Trivia Night and Billiken Basketball Family Day.
-The Office of Parent and Family Programs has helpful FAQs and resources.
+Visit our home on the web here to find answers to a range of Frequently Asked Questions.
 And the Billiken Parent and Family Association — of which you are automatically a member — will keep you up to date through emails and social media about events and issues that may impact your student's experience.

 Together, we’ll support them from the first day to graduation day.

 It all starts with SLU 101; both you and your student will attend sessions to help prepare you for the year to come.